 Our pregnancy supplements are non-constipating and gluten-free.
 Ferretts IPS liquid iron supplements are well-tolerated and easy to digest, free of dyes and soy.
 We also have chewable iron tablets as well as regular iron tablet supplements for pregnancy.

-Since 1970, Pharmics has been providing the best quality supplements at the lowest possible price for our customers.
-Contact us today to learn more or to place your order for prenatal iron supplements for pregnant women.
+Since 1970, Pharmics has provided our customers with the best quality supplements at the lowest possible price.
+Contact us today to learn more orto place your order for prenatal iron supplements for pregnant women.

 Statements on this page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.